USC Computer Science and Engineering Department

 - PLEASE DO NOT TURN IN YOUR STRATCH PAPER along with your answers.

-For core topics at least, your exam will be graded by two faculty
+Your exam will be graded by two faculty members.

 What constitutes a pass?